miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 editing environments, you can record and play back your keystrokes.
 And when you do, they go into something called in vim buffer.
 I just wrote a macro to replace `<think>` with `&lt;think&gt;`, so I can rapidly capture the thinking model's output from Cursor AI when I make articles like this.

-I need the HTML entity versions in the markdown code so that they're not interpreted as HTML tags themselves, thus rendering everything between them invisible when they go through a markdown-to-HTML conversion of the Jekyll static site generator yadda yadda.
+I need the pointy brackets `< foo >` to be replace with the HTML entity versions of pointy brackets `&lt; foo &gt;` in the markdown code so that they're not interpreted as HTML tags themselves -- thus rendering everything between them invisible when they go through a markdown-to-HTML conversion of the Jekyll static site generator yadda yadda.

+## The Long History of Text Editor Macros

+The concepts of macros in text editors has been around forever, and the implementations are as varied.
+The longest-ago macro system I can remember learning was on `CygnusEd` (ced) on the Amiga computer back in the 80s.
+Yes, in the age of mohawks and *Back To The Future* before most of you reading this were born, I was committing keystrokes to habit.
+Then, **POOF!** The Amiga disappears.

+### The Painful Cycle of Editor Switching

+When I switched to Windows, I took up `pfe`, the *Programmer's File Editor*.
+But it didn't do programming language color-syntax highlighting, so I switched to `EditPlus`.
+Switch, switch, switch!
+Fatigue, fatigue, fatigue.
+Muscle memory betrayed.
+Automaticity lost.
+There is no greater offender in tech churn than the loss of hard-won keyword recording and playback habits.
+Macro phantom limbs are a thing, and some of them associated with long-dead editors persist today!
+You think this can't happen to you?
+Can you say TextEdit?
+Sublime?
+Atom?

+### The False Security of Modern Editors

+And you think VSCode and all its VSCodium, Cursor, Windsurf forks are safe harbor?
+Remember Eclipse?
+No?
+You're not as old as me.
+It was the totally dominant free and open source IDE from IBM, but then licensing changed.
+Proprietary versions like IntelliJ came undermining.
+Then what once felt like acceptable performance became perceived as Java-encumbered sluggishness.

+### The Inevitable Tech Churn

+So?
+VSCode has browser-encumbered sluggishness -- and a whole tower of kooky dependencies from Electron/Chromium to NodeJS -- all of which bog it down while at the same time are classics of the tech hamsterwheel meat-grinder.
+How long do you think that will last as tech forges ahead?

+What about Zed?
+Who's Zed?
+Zed's not dead... yet.
+Stop this atrocity in the tech profession.
+Learn one macro system once for life: **VIM**... and then learn how to convert those Vim macros to **Lua**, hahaha!

+### The Reality of Technical Compromise

+There is no purity in tech -- just the least-bad compromises.

-### Examining the Macro Register
+## Examining the Macro Register

 If this has any meaning to you, then you've come to the right place!
 Once you've recorded a vim macro (even in NeoVim, aka nvim), you can see it by typing `:reg`